flashbots/mev-boost/README.md

 Aside from running mev-boost on your local network, you must configure:
 * each individual **beacon node** to connect to mev-boost.
 Beacon Node configuration varies by Consensus client.
 Guides for each client can be found on the [MEV-boost website](https://boost.flashbots.net/#block-356364ebd7cc424fb524428ed0134b21).
 * each individual **validator** to configure a preferred relay selection.
 Note: validators should take precautions to only connect to trusted relays.
 Read more about the role of relays on the [Flashbots documentation](https://docs.flashbots.net/flashbots-mev-boost/relays).
-Flashbot relays are listed on the A list of all available relays is maintained by [Ethstaker](https://github.com/remyroy/ethstaker/blob/main/MEV-relay-list.md) and [Lido](https://research.lido.fi/t/lido-on-ethereum-call-for-relay-providers/2844).
+A list of all available relays is maintained by [Ethstaker](https://github.com/remyroy/ethstaker/blob/main/MEV-relay-list.md) and [Lido](https://research.lido.fi/t/lido-on-ethereum-call-for-relay-providers/2844).

 ### Mainnet